Suns vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Additional Suns Insights & Trends

-- The Suns are 3-7 against the spread and 5-5 overall in their past 10 games.
+- The Suns have gone 5-5 in their last 10 contests, with a 4-6 record against the spread in that span.

-- The Suns have hit the over in seven of their past 10 games.
+- In their past 10 contests, the Suns have hit the over seven times.

-- Phoenix has covered the spread in a higher percentage of its home games than away games.
-It has covered 22 times in 41 opportunities when playing at home, and it has covered 21 times in 41 opportunities in away games.

 - The Suns score just 1.1 more points per game (113.6) than the Nuggets allow (112.5).